Gate array: Innovation

-Early gate arrays were low performance and relatively large and expensive compared to state-of-the-art n-MOS technology then being used for custom chips.
-CMOS technology was being driven by very low power applications such as watch chips and battery operated portable instrumentation, not performance.
-They were also well under the performance of the existing dominant logic technology, transistor–transistor logic families.
+Early gate arrays were low-performance and relatively large and expensive compared to state-of-the-art n-MOS technology then being used for custom chips.
+CMOS technology was being driven by very low-power applications such as watch chips and battery-operated portable instrumentation, not performance.
+They were also well under the performance of the existing dominant logic technology, transistor–transistor logic.
 However, there were many niche applications where they were invaluable, particularly in low power, size reduction, portable and aerospace applications as well as time-to-market sensitive products.
 Even these small arrays could replace a board full of transistor–transistor logic gates if performance were not an issue.
 A common application was combining a number of smaller circuits that were supporting a larger LSI circuit on a board was affectionately known as "garbage collection".
 And the low cost of development and custom tooling made the technology available to the most modest budgets.
 Early gate arrays played a large part in the CB craze in the 1970s as well as a vehicle for the introduction of other later mass-produced products such as modems and cell phones.